 - Pinya de Rosa Botanical Gardens between Blanes and Lloret

 - Mar I Murtra in Blanes

-- Cap Roig Gardens in Calella de Palafrugell which are also the setting of the Cap Roig Festival
+- Cap Roig Gardens in Calella de Palafrugell which is also the setting of the Cap Roig Festival

 Walk the bridge at Besalú

 Besalú is a beautiful medieval town on the Costa Brava, but with a distinctive Romanesque Bridge that is around 1000 years old.
 The bridge with its seven arches makes for a grand entry point into the small village!

 I would rank visiting Besalú and seeing the bridge as high on your list of things to do in the Costa Brava, having never been anywhere else like it!

 If you want to complete the Dalí triangle after visiting the Theatre-Museum in Figueres and the Port Lligat Museum-House you’ll need to travel to Castle Púbol between Girona and Figueres.

 Dalí bought the Castle for his wife Gala in 1968 and she spent every summer there from 1971 until 1980.
 It was only after her death in 1982 that Dalí moved in but he left again after a fire in 1984.

 Castle Púbol has been open to the public since 1996 and you can visit and see the surrealist masterpiece he made for his wife.